Playful | Present | Passionate

-Join Dafna Lender for a 5-day course this winter and spring on Dyadic Developmental Psychotherapy, an approach which assists therapists and other professionals to understand and effectively support children, young people and their families.
+Join Dafna Lender for a 5-day course on Dyadic Developmental Psychotherapy, an approach which assists therapists and other professionals to understand and effectively support children, young people and their families.

 Sit down with Dafna Lender as she shares with you conversations with 3 different experts: Peter Levine, Stephen Porges, and Bessel van der Kolk.

 Theraplay is an intervention that focuses on enhancing the connection, trust and joy between a child and a parent.
 It involves interactive, playful activities using simple face-to-face reciprocal interactions, and involves using all of the senses, including rhythm, movement and touch.Learn More →

 Following the tragic Highland Park Parade shooting, Dafna visited a Highland Park school to provide emotional support.
 In this article published by Psychotherapy Networker, Dafna talks about that experience and offers therapists some guidance on how to help families heal.